 As a side note, I just noticed in the picture above that they dressed ginger Anna in pink.
 They still have a lot to learn about depicting us accurately but one thing at a time right?

-Add your email address to subscribe to The Ginger Philes, if you so burningly desire:
+Enter your email address below to subscribe to The Ginger Philes, if you dare: